DenisGallo/Neo4j-ParticleFiltering/README.md

   - Use the weighting graph procedure
   - Use both of the weighted or unweighted forms of particle filtering

+This project is presented in the paper "Personalized Page Rank on Knowledge Graphs: Particle Filtering is all you need!" (http://people.cs.aau.dk/~matteo/pdf/EDBT20-particle-filtering.pdf)

 ## What's inside

 You can find the java files of particle filtering and weighting graph, a pom file.